george-hawkins/pololu-romi-jetbot/pid.md

 At the moment this setup isn't using feedback from encoders, i.e. it's open loop, but in this [separate post](https://discuss.ardupilot.org/t/good-ideas-for-design-of-phone-based-control-for-2-wheel-robot/42885/6?u=ghawkins) Stephen says he's working on this.
 Unfortunately (IMHO) he's going to switch to the more expensive and significantly larger Pixhawk for this - in my replies to this post I ask about getting encoder reading working with the F4 or possibly the F7.
 It seems this should definitely be possibly if one [recompiles](http://ardupilot.org/dev/docs/building-the-code.html) ArduPilot with a modified `hwdef.dat` file.

-Compare the pins used for motor control in the Kakute F7 [`hwdef.dat`](https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7/hwdef.dat) (search for `PWM(3)`), the PWM pins for the Pixhawk [`hwdef.dat`](https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/fmuv3/hwdef.dat) (again search for `PWM(3)`) and the AUX pins mentioned in the rover [wheel encoder documentation](http://ardupilot.org/rover/docs/wheel-encoder.html) (3, 4, 5 and 6).
+Compare the pins used for motor control in the Kakute F7 [`hwdef.dat`](https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7/hwdef.dat) (search for `PWM(3)`), the PWM pins for the FMUv3 [`hwdef.dat`](https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_HAL_ChibiOS/hwdef/fmuv3/hwdef.dat) (again search for `PWM(3)`) that's included into and makes up the bulk of the Pixhawk1 `hwdef.dat` - then see the [GPIOs section](https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef/Pixhawk1#gpios) of the Pixhawk1 hwdef README.
+Then look at the AUX pins mentioned in the rover [wheel encoder documentation](http://ardupilot.org/rover/docs/wheel-encoder.html) (3, 4, 5 and 6).
 If the Romi setup only used a pin per motor (as is the case with a quadcopter where each motor has its own [ESC](https://en.wikipedia.org/wiki/Electronic_speed_control)) then it looks like you would be able to use 3, 4, 5 and 6 for the encoders without needing to recompile ArduPilot.
 However as seen in the blog post two pins are required per motor in the Romi rover configuration.
 But perhaps it would be possible to reassign the pins of the additional UARTs, that the F7 has, for use with the encoders - unfortunately looking at [`WENC_PINA`](http://ardupilot.org/rover/docs/parameters.html#wenc-pina-input-pin-a) etc. it looks like you can only choose from a small predefined set of possible pins.

+The wheel encoder code can be found [here](https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_WheelEncoder) and the developer documentation for sensor drivers can be found [here](http://ardupilot.org/dev/docs/code-overview-sensor-drivers.html)

+Note: Paul Atkin who contributed much of the Kakute F7 `hwdef.dat` (along with [Tridge](https://github.com/tridge), see [commits](https://github.com/ArduPilot/ardupilot/commits/master/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7/hwdef.dat) also participates on Betaflight (e.g. see this [comment](https://github.com/betaflight/betaflight/issues/6306#issuecomment-410688853) where he cross-posts information gathered while working on ArduPilot).

 While ArduCopter can [autotune its PID values](http://ardupilot.org/copter/docs/autotune.html), this functionality is not available in ArduRover but there is [GitHub issue](https://github.com/ArduPilot/ardupilot/issues/8851) to add it.
 Until then you have to use the tuning guides for steering and speed that are found in the [first drive](http://ardupilot.org/rover/docs/rover-first-drive.html) section of the ArduRover documentation to do this manually.